Kaysims/Grip-Club/README.md

 ### Client Goals
 * To create a responsive site.
 * To create a site that can answer three questions from the opening page:
-  * 1. Who is Grip Club.
+  * 1.Who is Grip Club.
-  * 2. What Grip Club does.
+  * 2.What Grip Club does.
-  * 3. How to get involved.
+  * 3.How to get involved.
 * To create a site where people can contact Grip Club.

 ### First-time visitor goals